f4hbg/ezChromato/README.md

 ## Arduino acquisition

 The acquisition is made from the 0/1Volt output of any chromatograph trough the ADS1220 24-bit ADC - Arduino USB cable.

-Fritzing schema, wiring and components list are given in XXXXXXXXXXXX Autosampler compatible if you have access to READY and START NC/NO outputs of the chromatograph
+Schema and wiring are given in the ./ezChromato/docs folder

+Autosampler compatible if you have access to READY and START NC/NO outputs of the chromatograph

 ## bash script